 Take a trip down the Yellow Brick Road in Holland, Michigan.

 Please join us in supporting an enchanting free outdoor exhibit located on the grounds of Herrick District Library and Centennial Park.
 Bronze sculptures, a living floral mosaic, the yellow-brick road, and whimsical horticulture will honor L. Frank Baum who penned the classic tale, The Wonderful Wizard of Oz, while staying at his family cottage in Macatawa.

 In Centennial Park, annual plants grow on a steel 10’ X 12’ base to create a living mosaic depicting the cover of the book.
 During the winter, the book will be placed in the City’s greenhouse and returned to the park in the spring.
 The iconic Yellow Brick Road leads you from Centennial Park to Herrick District Library where it continues through landscaped areas of colorful annuals and perennials.
-Seven life-sized bronze sculptures of Dorothy, Toto, the Tin Man, a Munchkin, the Scarecrow, Cowardly Lion and a Fighting Tree with Flying Monkey perched on a branch, are on permanent exhibit allowing visitors to interact with them.
-The sculpture of the Wicked Witch will join the cast of characters at the Library along the Yellow Brick Road.
+Seven life-sized bronze sculptures of Dorothy, Toto, the Tin Man, a Munchkin, the Scarecrow, Cowardly Lion, a Fighting Tree with Flying Monkey perched on a branch, and the Wicked Witch are on permanent exhibit allowing visitors to interact with them.